race2infinity/Reddit-Bot/README.md

 ### Deploying the Bot on Heroku (Platform that allows you to host your bot)<a name="deploying_the_bot"></a>
 Firstly, make an account on [Heroku](https://www.heroku.com/) <br><br>
 Make another directory and put all your python code in that, and make an empty file called ```__init__.py``` in it.
 In your main directory, create two files: "requirements.txt" and "runtime.txt".<br> The requirements.txt file should contain output of the command "pip freeze > requirements.txt".
-If you're not using virtualenv, you'll have to go and delete all the lines with packages your code doesn't use.<br> Runtime.txt just specifies which python version for Heroku to use.
+If you're not using virtualenv, you'll have delete all the lines with packages your code doesn't use.<br> Runtime.txt just specifies which python version for Heroku to use.
 Mine just has the line "python-3.6.6" in it. <br><br>
 Now it's time to set up your git repo to use it as a remote.
 ### Installing Git
 ```